The Importance of Context When Recommending TV Content: Dataset and Algorithms: Contextual TV Watching Dataset

 Another point to highlight in Fig.~\ref{fig:fig3} is that \textit{music} and \textit{children's} have low average attention levels compared to the other genres.
 In the case of \textit{children's} it is most likely because the TV is used primarily by children of the respondents.
 Also, as seen from the bottom of Fig.~\ref{fig:fig3}, \textit{children's} shows mainly to be a social genre.
 Notice the relatively large standard deviation within the genres \textit{sport} and \textit{music} indicating that these are consumed in different social settings, sometimes by one user and at other times by groups of users.

 Pearson's chi-square test is used to measure the level of association between the choice of genre (removing answers with the selection \textit{other}) and the contextual features.
 Also, Cram\'er's $V$ is reported.
-To this end, a contingency table is formed for each contextual dimension, and results are presented for all cases where at least 80\% of the expected frequencies are above five and none are zero.
-A significant interaction is found between genre and time of day ($\chi^2$(32)=326.39, p$<$0.001, $V$=0.16).
-The same applies between genre and weekday/[weekend/holiday] ($\chi^2$(8)=125.52, p$<$0.001, $V$=0.20), additional viewers ($\chi^2$(56)=1192.53, p$<$0.001, $V$=0.21), number of viewers ($\chi^2$(32)=540.47, p$<$0.001, $V$=0.21), attention level ($\chi^2$(32)=593.36, p$<$0.001, $V$=0.22), and service ($\chi^2$(56)=2169.12, p$<$0.001, $V$=0.29).
+To this end, a contingency table is formed for each contextual dimension, and results are presented in Table~\ref{tab:chi2} for all cases where at least 80\% of the expected frequencies are above five and none are zero.
+Statistical significant interactions are found for all features.